JarneRenders/K2-Hamiltonian-Graphs/README.md

 `./hamiltonicityChecker`
 Sends all non-hamiltonian graphs from stdin to stdout.

+`./hamiltonicityChecker -t`
+Sends all non-traceable graphs from stdin to stdout.

 `./hamiltonicityChecker -2`
 Sends all non-hamiltonian K2-hamiltonian (K2-hypohamiltonian) graphs from stdin to stdout.

 `./hamiltonicityChecker -n1`
 Skips the hamiltonicity check but filters graphs which are not K1-hamiltonian.
 Precisely the K1-hamiltonian graphs are sent to stdout.

+`./hamiltonicityChecker -t1`
+Sends all non-traceable K1-traceable (hypotraceable) graphs from stdin to stdout.

 `./hamiltonicityChecker -cn2`
 Sends the complement of all K2-hamiltonian graphs (argument -n ignores the hamiltonicity check) to stdout, i.e. all non-K2-hamiltonian graphs.